Emerge/level-subkey/README.md

     * the last return undefined if no more data.
   + the next option on options, this is a raw key ensure the readStream/pathStream return keys is greater than the key.
     * note: use this will replace the gt or lt(reverse) option.
+* prehook
+  + when add a key in pre hook, the new triggerBefore/triggerAfter options can disable trigger the added key to prevent the endless loop.
+  * join separator before precodec.encode on the operation, using prefix separator always if the key is string.

 ## todo

 + index the integer and json object key on some subkey.
   * mechanism:1
-    + !customize precodec in subkey()'s options
+    + customize precodec in subkey()'s options
       + codec option: bytewise
     + store the ".codec" attribute to subkey.
     * disadvantage: performance down
     * advantage: more flexible codec.